Last updated on January 25th, 2021

-Everyone just digs their chip right into the communal bowl, not even looking at what’s happening because their eyes are glued to the TV screen, or wandering away from the tailgate buffet to grab another beer, or all the things we do at parties when we don’t feel like carrying tiny plates around.
+Everyone just digs their chip right into the communal bowl, not even looking at what’s happening because their eyes are glued to the TV screen, or wandering away to grab another beer, or all the things we do at parties when we don’t feel like carrying tiny plates around.

 And that’s when seven layer dip chaos ensues.

 Being that I love to organize, I thought long and hard about finding a better way to get all the seven layer dip flavors properly onto my chip without such agita.
 Behold, my improved order of layering seven layer dip!